balboni65/Duelkit/README.md

 ### Function:

-Returns the 5 lowest priced listings for every printing of a Yu-Gi-Oh! card
+Returns the 5 lowest priced listings for every printing of a Yu-Gi-Oh! card as well as the "% of TCG Player Low" values for easier trading/selling

 - Returns multiple lists if there are multiple editions of that printing (_1st Edition, Unlimited, Limited_)
 - Filters out OCG listings (_Korean, Japanese, Chinese, OCG, etc._)
 - Uses only verified sellers
 - Filters out closely named cards (_Dark Hole -> ❌Dark Hole Dragon_)
 - Checks for rarities in the card name. (_✅Dark Hole (UR)_)
+- Gives you % of TCG player low to use in trades or sales
+- Optional `set_code` field to get specific printings of a card and speed up the command

 ### Usage: `/card_price <card_name>`

 - `card_name` (**Required**): Any Yu-Gi-Oh! card name. (_Partial names work as well_)
+- `set_code` (_Optional_): The set code of the card's printing.

 ### Examples:

-- `/card_price <Dark Hole>`
+- `/card_price <Dark Hole><LOB-052>`
 - `/card_price <ash blossom>`
 - `/card_price <infinite imperm>`